lordfeck/cgi-win/README.md

 * CPAN or cpanm bootstrapped.
 * Some Unix sysadmin knowhow.

-Firstly you ought to install Perl modules to process CGI and templates:
+Firstly you ought to install Perl modules to process CGI and templates (**On your own server these must be available globally for your fcgiwrap to access them.
+Install as root/sudo to make them global?**):

 `cpan install CGI Template::Toolkit`